justb/fsgen/README.md

 # Introduction
-Add eslint and code auto-format at precommit hooks for your react app
+Add eslint prettier and code auto-format at precommit hooks for your app(include typescript)

 # Installtion
 ```